PennyLaneAI/catalyst/doc/dev/installation.rst

 Once in the new branch, make the wanted changes.
 Use the IDE of your preference.

 You can test the changes by executing your sample code under the same virtual environment you used with the scripts.
-As you are actually directly changing the code stored at the Python ``site-packages`` folder, you will be automatically using the shared libraries provided by the Python wheels.
+As files in the repository are hard-linked to the Wheel code, you are actually changing the code stored at the Python ``site-packages`` folder as well, and you will be automatically using the shared libraries provided by the Python wheels.
 Again, there is no need to compile Catalyst from source.

-Commit your changes as usual.
+You can commit your changes as usual.
 Once ready, push the new branch to the remote
 repository:

 .. code-block:: console